JereKuusela/valheim-world_edit_commands/publish/README.md

 ## Terrain

 The `terrain` command can create different shapes on top of the usual flattening and resetting.
-It also supports the `undo`/`redo` system.
+The `undo`/`redo` system is supported by saving snapshots of the terrain.

 Note: The granularity of the terrain system is 0.5 meters.

+Note: Terrain is only affected in loaded areas.
+You can use Render Limits mod to increase this area.

 Following parameters are available: